jabelk/spotlight-yang/README.md

 ---

-### 5. `employee-checkin`
+### 6. `user-timeout-config`
-A non-networking model that highlights:
+Demonstrates:
-- `grouping` and `uses` to reuse person attributes
+- Use of `default` and `units` for clear and safe input (`timeout` in seconds)
-- A `must` constraint to ensure `checkin-time` is set only when `checked-in` is `true`
+- `leafref` validation across containers (`apply-to-user` must match an existing `username`)
-- Use of `default` and `mandatory` to enforce clean logic
+- Real-world scenario modeling users and linking login policies to user records

-It’s a great example for applying YANG outside of infrastructure — modeling real-world policies and intent.
+This model is ideal for showing structure reuse, default behavior, and strict cross-referencing between related data.

 ## 🔧 How to Use